shmkle/TemporalResampler/README.md

     Default: True

-    Wires ConsumeState to UpdateState for a further increased update frequency with no elevated OTD CPU usage.\n" + Disable if any unexpected behavior is happening or you just don't want it on."
+    Wires ConsumeState to UpdateState for a further increased update frequency with no elevated OTD CPU usage.
+    Disable if any unexpected behavior is happening or you just don't want it on.

 **Log Stats**